uiuc-kang-lab/tailwiz/README.md

 )

 # Create a pandas DataFrame of text to be classified by tailwiz.
-# Notice that this DataFrame does not have a 'label' column.
+# This DataFrame does not have a 'label' column.
+The labels here
-# The labels here will be created by tailwiz.
+# will be created by tailwiz.
-text = pd.DataFrame(
+to_classify = pd.DataFrame(
     ['Have a great day', 'I hate you'], columns=['text'],
 )

 # Classify text using labeled_examples as reference data.
 results = tailwiz.classify(
-    text,
+    to_classify,
     labeled_examples=labeled_examples,
 )

-# Note how the results are a copy of text with a new column
+# The results are a copy of text with a new column populated
-# populated with AI-generated labels.
+# with AI-generated labels.
 print(results)
 ```

 ## Installation

-Install `tailwiz` through `pip`:
+Install `tailwiz` through `pip` by entering the following into command line:

 ```
-python -m pip install tailwiz
+python -m pip install --upgrade tailwiz
 ```

 ## Usage